 - Pina Chama – is an incredible place in Gush Etzion where soldiers can come in and have a hot or cold drink, soups and snacks.
 You can arrange to come and volunteer by contacting the Gush Etzion Foundation.

 - Ohr Meir & Bracha – pack food on Thursdays for families of terror victims.
 This takes place in the Shmuel Hanavi neighborhood.

 For more information about volunteering and supporting these worthy causes please visit our Volunteering during the War blog post.

-Talking of which, Nachliel Selavan, AKA The Museum Guy is giving private and public tours of the Israel Museum and the Bible Lands Museum.
+Nachliel Selavan, AKA The Museum Guy is giving private and public tours of the Israel Museum and the Bible Lands Museum.
 His unique and engaging style brings museums and Jewish history to life; connecting Torah, history, art, geography, and archaeology all in a fun and exciting way!
-Spend a Night in the Museum, follow in the footsteps of Avraham’s Journey, hear about A Winter’s Tale or learn about the Third Side of the Coin and find out why money actually matters so much.

-Be sure to visit the “Halachic Science Center” at the Zomet Institute in Gush Etzion to find out how rabbis and engineers solve techno-halachic problems.
-They have English tours where you’ll learn about their amazing inventions for mobility, security and medical needs, allowing technology to be used on Shabbat and Yom Tov.
+Be sure to visit the Zomet Institute in Gush Etzion to find out how rabbis and engineers solve techno-halachic problems.
+Hear about their latest innovations being used now, by the IDF, allowing soldiers to keep Halacha 24/7 while fighting against Hamas.
+They have English tours where you’ll also learn about their amazing inventions for mobility, security and medical needs, allowing technology to be used on Shabbat and Yom Tov.
 Best of all the exhibits are interactive!

 Challenge yourselves to some local adventure